flkn404/pamdoor/README.md

 release includes binaries and installer for amd64 architecture.
 # usage:
-chmod +x ./installbackdoor and run it. to build use ./buildbackdoor.sh in most cases it will determine PAM version automatically, but if it fails, you can use -n flag to disable autodetection.
+chmod +x ./installbackdoor and run it. to build use ./buildbackdoor.sh compile and run backdoorpass for password generation. passwords are valid only for a minute, so you gotta be quick.

+in most cases it will determine PAM version automatically, but if it fails, you can use -n flag to disable autodetection.

 this backdoor is still an early beta in terms of user-friendliness.